Stopping Semaglutide? Here’s How to Keep the Weight Off (in 6 Steps) - Winnett Specialist Group

 Melbourne Bariatric and Endoscopic Surgeon Dr Jason Winnett says, ‘The treatment of obesity is not like taking paracetamol to treat a cold, or an infection where you take antibiotics and you’re done.
 Obesity is a chronic disease, just like high blood pressure and diabetes.
 It often requires long-term treatment, sometimes for life.

-‘At the same time, we are certainly seeing more people being able to taper off medications without gaining too much rebound weight, particularly if tapering is slow and there is a comprehensive and holistic multidisciplinary approach to diet, exercise and the weight-loss mindset.’
+‘At the same time, we’re seeing more people being able to taper off medications without gaining too much rebound weight.
+Especially if tapering is slow and there is a comprehensive and holistic multidisciplinary approach to diet, exercise and the weight-loss mindset.’

 Here are 6 key steps Dr Winnett recommends to avoid rebound weight gain after taking semaglutide.